-The financial statements are prepared in accordance with Thai Financial Reporting Standards (TFRS); guidelines promulgated by the Federation of Accounting Professions ("FAP"); and presented as prescribed by the Bank of Thailand ("BoT") Notification number Sor Nor Sor 21/2558, directive dated 4 December 2015, regarding "The preparation and announcement of the financial statements of commercial banks and holding companies which are the parent company of a group of companies offering financial services".
+The financial statements are prepared in accordance with Thai Financial Reporting Standards (TFRS); guidelines promulgated by the Federation of Accounting Professions; and presented as prescribed by the Bank of Thailand ("BoT") Notification number Sor Nor Sor 21/2558, directive dated 4 December 2015, regarding "The preparation and announcement of the financial statements of commercial banks and holding companies which are the parent company of a group of companies offering financial services".

-The FAP has issued new and revised TFRS effective for annual accounting periods beginning on or after 1 January 2017.
+New and revised TFRS effective for annual accounting periods beginning on or after 1 January 2018.
 The initial application of these new and revised TFRS has resulted in change in certain of the Bank's accounting policies.
 These changes have no material effect on the financial statements.

-In addition to the above new and revised TFRS, the FAP has issued a number of new and revised TFRS which are not yet effective for current period.
+In addition, a number of new and revised TFRS are not yet effective for current periods.
 The Bank has not early adopted these standards in preparing these financial statements.
 Those new and revised TFRS that are relevant to the Bank operations are disclosed in note 36.